USU Green Facts

 The carpet is 100% PVC (polyvinyl chloride) free to ensure safety for human health and the environment.

 - Motion-Sensor Light Switches

 Motion-sensor light switches are used throughout the majority of USU facilities to reduce energy consumption when a space is not occupied.

 Through the use of drought-tolerant plants that are native to California, the USU is able to use less irrigation water every year while maintaining an attractive facility.

-- Light Emitting Diode (LED) and Compact Florescent Light (CFL) Fixtures
+- Light Emitting Diode (LED) and Compact Fluorescent Light (CFL) Fixtures

-The use of low efficiency halogen lighting has been eliminated from the USU facilities with the transition to higher efficiency Light Emitting Diode and Compact Florescent Light fixtures.
+The use of low-efficiency halogen lighting has been eliminated from the USU facilities with the transition to more efficient LED and compact fluorescent light fixtures.